rust-stuco/lectures/week3/slides.md

     rect.width * rect.height
 }
 ```
-* We borrow the same reasons in both cases.
+* We borrow for the same reasons in both cases.
 ---
 # What if we didn't borrow?
 ```rust